 Use the STAR method

 Once you have fodder for your responses to behavioural interview questions, the next challenge is communicating them successfully.
-The best way to do this is to utilise the STAR technique.
-STAR stands for Situation, Task, Action and Result.
+The best way to do this is to use the STAR technique.
+STAR stands for Situation, Task, Action, and Result.
 By addressing each of these concepts in your response, you are more likely to provide a thorough answer.

-Let's break down the four concepts so you know exactly how to compose your responses:
+Let's break down the four concepts, so that you know exactly how to compose your responses:

 Situation: Describe a situation that relates to the question you were asked that had a successful outcome.
 You want to set the scene for the interviewer.